COVID – 19 Update

 - A clear sense of identity and self-worth

 (Carpenter, Happe and Egerton 2019)

-Despite being supported with home learning, those young people who have not been accessing school will have experienced the ‘five losses of routine, structure, friendship, opportunity and freedom’ described by Professor Barry carpenter in his think piece A Recovery Curriculum: Loss and Life for our children and schools post pandemic, through their time out of school and, as they now begin to return to school in greater numbers their well-being and attendance will need to be encouraged and supported though a graduated response.
-As attendance grows, the curriculum offer at St. George’s School will by necessity grow and change.
-Young people at whatever developmental level will be supported to:
+Despite being supported with home learning, those young people who have not been accessing school will have experienced the ‘five losses of routine, structure, friendship, opportunity and freedom’ described by Professor Barry carpenter in his think piece A Recovery Curriculum: Loss and Life for our children and schools post pandemic.
+As a result the curriculum offer at St. George’s School will by necessity grow and change.
+Young people (at home and in school) at whatever developmental level will be supported to: